Stock-Tracker/chart-proxy/README.md

   - [Earnings Chart](https://github.com/Dr-Wing/earnings)
   - [People Also Bought](https://github.com/Dr-Wing/people-also-bought)

 ## Deployment
 - Create a file in the project directory named `.env`, based on `.env.template`.
+This file will need:
+  1. The URL of the deployed EC2 instance for this reverse proxy
+  2. The URL of the deployed EC2 instance for the Price Chart service
-This file will need the URL of the deployed EC2 instance, as well as the absolute path to the private key file in order to authenticate into that instance.
+  3. The URL of the deployed EC2 instance for the People Also Bought service
+  4. The absolute path to the private key file in order to authenticate into that instance.

 - From your LOCAL computer
 ```sh